aubm/aubm-website/content/posts/3-ways-of-shooting-yourself-in-the-foot-when-writing-applications-in-go.md

 And more specifically, what happens when we forget to handle context cancelation.

 [Context](https://golang.org/pkg/context/) is a package from the standard library whose primary focus is to help with cancelation of long running or heavy computation goroutines.
-So you have a variable of type `context.Context`, the convention for the name of that variable `ctx`.
+So you have a variable of type `context.Context`, the convention for the name of that variable is `ctx`.
 Calling `ctx.Done()` gets you a channel which produces a value when the context is canceled.
 The package provides functions for creating contexts that will automatically be canceled at [a given time](https://golang.org/pkg/context/#WithDeadline), [after a given duration](https://golang.org/pkg/context/#WithTimeout), or when manually using a provided [callback function](https://golang.org/pkg/context/#WithCancel).

 So let's go back to one of our previous examples.
 In this one, images are resized sequentially, one by one.